-- Understand and write about performance and theater with the vocabulary of the field. - Create characters, perform scenes and monologues, and improvise in performance. - Use the body as a performance instrument and understand and perform the basic principles, techniques and styles of body movement and dance. - Build, design, paint and light stage scenery. - Read and write about significant dramatic literature, with particular emphasis on an understanding and appreciation of both theatrical and literary techniques. - Participate in every aspect of the rehearsal process and the presentation of a play. - Communicate effectively through higher order thinking and teamwork
+- Communicate and write about performance and theater using the vocabulary of the field. - Develop characters, perform scenes and monologues, and improvise in performance. - Use the body and voice as performance instruments and understand and perform the basic principles, techniques and styles of body movement, dance, and voice. - · Design, build, paint and light stage scenery. - .
+Analyze and write about significant dramatic literature and critical approaches, with particular emphasis on literary and performance techniques. - Participate in every aspect of the rehearsal process and the presentation of a theatrical production. - Apply communication strategies to work effectively as part of a team.